Brewmaster PvE Quick Guide

 - Rushing Jade Wind (refreshing its buff)

 - Tiger Palm/Spinning Crane Kick in single-target or AoE, respectively, so long as you will have enough Energy to spend on Keg Smash once it is off cooldown again.
+With Press the Advantage talented, do not cast Spinning Crane Kick twice in a row unless fighting 3+ targets.

 Ability Usage Notes